The Exceptional Set in Goldbach's Problem with two Chen Primes: Notation and structure

-where $\lambda^{\pm}(d)=\mu(d)\1_{d\mid \prod_{5\leq p \leq P_1}p}\1_{d\in \mathcal{D}^{\pm}}$ and $\mathcal{D}^-, \mathcal{D}^{+}$ are given by~\cite[equation (6.55)]{cribro} with $\beta=200$. \end{definition} Choosing pre-sieves as beta sieves gives us a convenient way of encoding a fundamental lemma-type result; see Lemma~\ref{lem_fundlem}.
+where $\lambda^{\pm}(d)=\mu(d)\1_{d\mid \prod_{5\leq p < P_1}p}\1_{d\in \mathcal{D}^{\pm}}$ and $\mathcal{D}^-, \mathcal{D}^{+}$ are given by~\cite[equation (6.55)]{cribro} with $\beta=200$. \end{definition} Choosing pre-sieves as beta sieves gives us a convenient way of encoding a fundamental lemma-type result; see Lemma~\ref{lem_fundlem}.
 We choose the relatively large value $\beta=200$ to absorb local density fluctuations of our additive problem of interest; see the proof of Proposition~\ref{prop_presieveasmyp}.
 The normalisation is chosen so that, if $D_1$ is large compared to $P_1$, the pre-sieves have mean $1+o(1)$.
 The primes $2$ and $3$ are involved in the local solubility of our additive problem, and it is technically easier to handle them separately.
-By definition,
+Observe that by definition,

-The complementary part to the pre-sieves of Definition~\ref{def:presieve} is played by main-sieves that require certain factorisation properties of their weights.
-We say that a function $\lambda$ supported on $[1,D]$ is well-factorable if for any $R,S\geq 1$ with $D=RS$ we can write $\lambda=\gamma_1 \star \gamma_2$ with $\gamma_1$ and $\gamma_2$ being bounded coefficients, supported on $[1,R]$ and $[1,S]$, respectively.
+The complementary part to the pre-sieves of Definition~\ref{def:presieve} is played by main-sieves that sift for primes larger than $P_1$.
+It will be important that the weights of main-sieves have certain factorisation properties.
+Recall that a function $\lambda$ supported on $[1,D]$ is well-factorable if for any $R,S\geq 1$ with $D=RS$ we can write $\lambda=\gamma_1 \star \gamma_2$ with $\gamma_1$ and $\gamma_2$ being bounded coefficients, supported on $[1,R]$ and $[1,S]$, respectively.

 \begin{definition}[Main-sieves] Let $D_{\mathrm{M},1}=N^{1/3-\delta_1}, D_{\mathrm{M},2}=N^{1/6-\delta_1}, P_1=N^{\delta_1^4}$.
 We say $f_\textup{M}$ is a \emph{main-sieve}, if for some $|C_{f_\textup{M}}|\ll \log N$ we have